-Less than ninety minutes away is the famous Gower Peninsula with its fascinating castles, medieval churches and prehistoric standing stones set against a natural backdrop of rolling hills, valleys, woodland, caves and beaches.
+Less than 90 minutes away is the famous Gower Peninsula with its fascinating castles, medieval churches and prehistoric standing stones set against a natural backdrop of rolling hills, valleys, woodland, caves and beaches.

-If you are planning on enjoying the beautiful scenery and traditional Welsh seaside towns of North Wales, consider staying in the towns of Anglesey, Bangor, Llandudno or Snowdonia, the town that gives its name to both Snowdon (the highest mountain in Wales) and Snowdonia National Park, a haven for outdoor sports, nature enthusiasts and keen photographers.
-All these towns have a large choice of quality independent accommodation from well appointed three star hotels and guesthouses to luxury spa hotels as well as a smaller selection of economy chains, most notably Premier Inn.
+If you are planning on enjoying the beautiful scenery and traditional Welsh seaside resorts of North Wales, consider staying in the towns of Anglesey, Bangor, Llandudno or Snowdonia - the town that gives its name to both Snowdon (the highest mountain in Wales) and Snowdonia National Park, which is a haven for outdoor sports, nature enthusiasts and keen photographers.
+All these towns have a large choice of quality independent accommodation, from well-appointed three-star hotels and guesthouses to luxury spa hotels, as well as a smaller selection of economy chains, most notably Premier Inn.

 Whichever part of the country you choose to visit, all hotels in Wales come with one thing in common - a warm welcome.
 To find the best accommodation to suit your needs, compare current prices and availability using TravelSupermarket and save money whilst securing your number one choice by booking early.